TornjV/jest-serializer-no-mock-function/README.md

 # Jest snapshot serializer that prevents serializing mocked functions

-Upon upgrading to Jest 22 I've ran into snapshot size increase due to serialization of mocked functions.
-This pacakge makes it serialize to a normal function.
+Upon upgrading to Jest 22 I've run into snapshot size increase due to serialization of mocked functions.
+This package makes it serialize to a normal function.

 ## Install